jorditorresBCN/Assignments-2017/README.md

 [Lab5]: ./Lab05.md

 ## Course Project
 The course project can be done in groups of 1,2 or 3 students.
-Before starting the development, the students' proposal of the course project needs to be approved by the teacher.
+Before starting the development, students' require the teacher's approval of their course project proposal.

 **Six levels:**
 * **Minimum (max  grade obtained 60%)**: One possible project idea is to prepare a presentation regarding technologies related to this part of the course (using slides).

 * **Medium (max grade obtained 90%)**: Another project alternative is to create a self-contained practical guide (hands-on guide) that helps the reader in learning one of the latest cloud technologies.

 * **Full (option 1)**:  The standard project is to create an application using existing APIs.
 [Starting here for more information](https://www.analyticsvidhya.com/blog/2017/02/6-deep-learning-applications-beginner-python/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29).
 For example: